LET'S SET THE RECORD STRAIGHT. In the wake of Stevie Ray Vaughan’s

 And that voice!
 Believe me folks, this was life-changing stuff.
 The day TPBE came out, I talked my cousin into buying both it and a copy of R. Crumb’s Head Comix to peruse while Winter blew our 12-year-old minds.
 It was the perfect combination.
 And, apparently, we weren’t alone.
 By the time Johnny Winter was released in 1969, Winter had a ravenous audience in waiting.
 The record’s winning combination of blues standards and originals showcased Winter’s diversity in both electric and acoustic settings, and established him as a major artist.
 His follow-up, Second Winter—three vinyl sides of revolutionary blues (yes, side four was blank) psyched-up with wah-wah, electric mandolin, and plenty of Hendrix-inspired studio effects—also remains a perennial favorite.

 When Winter unveiled his new rock and roll band of ex-McCoys on Johnny Winter And in the summer of 1970, co-guitarist Rick Derringer proved to be a more than capable sparring partner, and the pair’s amazing in-concert guitar duels (documented on Johnny Winter And Live) were unprecedented.
 Following the demise of the “And” band, Winter disappeared from the public eye during 1972.
 (He spent much of that year recovering from heroin addiction.)
 In 1973, he formed a new trio, released the successful comeback album Still Alive and Well, and mounted a triumphant arena tour.
 Winter would follow this path for the next several years before abandoning the rock scene for a pure blues lifestyle in 1977.
-Since then, Winter produced and played on three albums by his mentor Muddy Waters, who lovingly referred to Winter as his son, and has continued to record and tour through the present, garnering Grammy awards and overcoming several major health issues along the way.
+Since then, Winter produced and played on three albums by his mentor Muddy Waters, who lovingly referred to Winter as his son, and continued to record and tour, garnering Grammy awards and overcoming several major health issues along the way.

 After brief stints on clarinet and ukulele, Johnny Winter took up guitar at age 11, cutting his musical teeth byimitating early rock and roll records by Carl Perkins, Elvis Presley, Chuck Berry, Little Richard, Fats Domino, etc. Before long, he became smitten with the post-war Chicago blues of Muddy Waters, Howlin’ Wolf, Otis Rush, Sonny Boy Williamson, B.B.
 King et al, and the stylings of pre-war Mississippi Delta bluesmen such as Lightnin’ Hopkins, Robert Johnson, Son House, Leadbelly, and Blind Lemon Jefferson.
 It was all of these elements coupled with the ensuing late-’60s British blues boom that shaped Winter’s unique approach to the blues.